 With an on-premises document management system, your organization employs its own servers and storage and performs its own maintenance.
 You will need to back up all of your files to ensure documents are retained and secure.
 While you are always in control of your system, your organization will need sufficient IT support for maintenance and updates.
 One advantage is that because on-premises systems are not dependent on internet connections, you will still be able to access documents if your connection is down.

-Document management examples capabilities & features
+Document management system capabilities and features

 Effective document management systems include certain features and capabilities to ensure all of your organization's documents are properly captured, converted, stored, organized and tagged, easily retrieved, and ready for distribution and collaboration.
 These features include: